lutoma/xelix/README.md

 ## 🏃 Running Xelix

-An disk image containing Xelix and a number of utilities is available [on the releases page](https://github.com/lutoma/xelix/releases/download/v20190126/xelix-2019-01-26.qcow2).
+A disk image containing Xelix and a number of utilities is available [on the releases page](https://github.com/lutoma/xelix/releases/download/v20190126/xelix-2019-01-26.qcow2).

 You should be able to run it using any common x86 emulator/hypervisor.